AJM-99/html-forms-tutorial-exercises/README.md

 <!-- endhide -->

 Forms are so important in the world of HTML, CSS and Javascript that I decided to give them a special course to focus in all the inputs, buttons and elements that HTML brings by default to focus on interaction.
-During these exercises you will learn the following:
+During these exercises, you will learn the following:

 1. How to use text inputs, text areas, date inputs and numeric inputs.